m2sprite/useful_things/README.md

     a) UNROLL LOOP <- this increases this ratio workdoneinloop/loopmaintainance
     b) BREAK DEPENDENCY CHAIN <- this allows for the cpu to do ILP Dependencies to clean:
-         chained calculations
+         * chained calculations
-         pending loads and stores
+         * pending loads and stores

-         LOADS AND STORES INFO:
+         LOADS AND STORES INFO (sizes vary depending on chip arch):
              CPU CORE INFO:
-                In the CPU there is something called the register file
+             if ( MemAddressToLoadOrStore is in RegisterFile ) {

-                RegisterFile size: (very small)
+                aweosome ! fastest load or store ever } else if (MemAddressToLoadOrStore is in L1 ) {
-                    The register file produces values at maximum speed even faster than L1 chache when doing oppertations
+                still pretty awesome happens in 3 or 4 cycles } else if (MemAddressToLoadOrStore is in L2 ) {
-                    _L1_: size (32k)
+                less awesome than L1 happens in 14 cycles or more } else if (MemAddressToLoadOrStore is in L3) {
-                    When we are about to load a new value in a loop for eg. Input[some_idx_we_haven_t_hit_before] the CPU first goes into L1 cache and checks if the mem address we're refering to is there already if it is there it returns it back and we don't go into main memory ( happens in 3 or 4 cycles )
+                even less awesome than L2 happens in 80 cycles or more }

  COMBINE THE ABOVE WITH SIMD [ ]